lextoumbourou/notes/notes/permanent/function.md

 ---

-Functions also show a relationship between an input variable and its output.
-For example, the function to convert Fahrenheit to Celsius would be defined in terms of a single Fahrenheit value $x$, like this:
+We can express functions as the relationship between an input variable and its output.
+For example, the function to convert temperature in Fahrenheit to Celsius is as follows:

 ${f(\text{x}) = (x - 32) \times \frac{5}{9}}$

-The complete definition of a function includes its **domain** and **codomain**.
-The Fahrenheit and Celsius are real numbers, so we would define the function using the [Special Infinite Set](special-infinite-sets.md) $\mathbb{R}$.
+The complete definition of a function should include its **domain** and **codomain**.
+Since Fahrenheit and Celsius are real numbers, so we would define the function using the [Special Infinite Set](special-infinite-sets.md) $\mathbb{R}$.

 $f : \mathbb{R} \rightarrow \mathbb{R}$